iTwin/bis-schemas/Domains/Geotechnical/GeotechnicalInterpretation/GeotechnicalInterpretation.remarks.md

 `IMaterial` is a mix-in that is used in classes that can identify the material of a `MaterialDepthRange` of a `Borehole` or the material of a `Stratum`.
 Every `IMaterial` has a `RenderMaterial` child element that controls the appearance of items (such as `Stratum`s and `MaterialDepthRange`s) that use the `IMaterial`.

-There are only expected to be two implementations of `IMaterial`:
+There are only expected to be three implementations of `IMaterial`:

 - `Material`
 - `AliasMaterial`
+- `UnknownMaterial`

 ### Material